-Individual English tuition - Interview with our English tutor, Emma
+Individual English tuition - Interview with our English trainers

-What kind of students do you have in your individual English lessons?
+What kind of students choose individual English lessons?

 Why would someone want to take individual English tuition when there are group English courses which they can participate in?

-Well, individual tuition gives people a chance to get a lot of attention paid to their individual language needs and it allows them to learn faster and practise more.
-I always think that acombination English course of group classes in the morning, for example, with individual tuition in the afternoon is a good option because you can get the best of both worlds.
-You can get the dynamic of a group class where you can learn with other people and meet people of different cultures and nationalities and you can get the dynamic of the one to one lessons which is more intense and where you can focus entirely on the areas that you find most difficult.
+A combination course of group classes in the morning with individual tuition in the afternoon is a good option because you get the best of both worlds.
+During the group class you get the dynamic of a group where you learn with other people and make friends, and in the individual lesson you get the intensity of the one-to one lessons where you can focus entirely on the areas that you find most difficult.

-No, it’s the total opposite actually.
-Individual tuition is very open, very flexible, it totally depends on the needs and on the objectives of the course participant.
-The timetable can be completely designed according to your needs and agreed upon by the trainer and the course participant.
-In my classes for example, I plan the course around what my clients tell me that they would like to do and if they want to go around London, for example and for me to show them areas of interest and for them to practise their English in a natural environment then that’s fine too.
-Obviously, it depends on the two people involved but generally it’s very open, very fluid.
-Alternatively, someone might want to focus very much on practising specific situations which they might encounter at work or in everyday life, in which case we’ll work on those situations together until they feel more prepared and more confident to go at it alone.
+Individual tuition is very open, very flexible, and totally depends on the needs and on the objectives of the course participant.
+The timetable is be completely designed according to your needs and agreed upon by the trainer and the course participant.
+All the trainers plan the course around what their clients tell them that they would like to do.
+Generally, the course content is very open, very fluid.
+If a client wants to focus more on practising specific situations which they might encounter at work or in everyday life, we’ll work on those situations until they feel more prepared and more confident to go into them in real life.

 What questions do English language learners need to ask themselves if they are considering taking a course of individual tuition?

-I guess they have to ask themselves if they are willing to work hard with a trainer in order to meet their objectives and if they are willing to take responsibility for their learning.
-I feel that my role is about giving them the tools they need to become more successful in whatever they want to do and it’s then up to them to use what I’ve given them.
-I suppose they should also ask themselves if they’d enjoy the one to one dynamic and if they have specific goals or requirements in mind which might not be met in a group class.
-In individual tuition, the focus is very much on you, which can be very useful, if you’re willing to put in the work and use the time well.
+Clients should also ask themselves if they’d enjoy the one-to-one dynamic and if they have specific goals or requirements in mind which might not be met in a group class.
+In individual tuition, the focus is very much on you, which can be very useful if you’re willing to put in the work and use the time well.
 It is also a professional working relationship between two people from different cultural backgrounds, so that is also something to bear in mind.
 It can be very stimulating and enriching for both student and trainer.
 It’s also very important that people are prepared to revise and practise outside the classes themselves.

 Can you tell us a story about your experience as an individual English tuition trainer that was particularly memorable?

-I’ve met lots and lots of people from around the world and have been lucky enough to learn about them and their lives...
-One recent experience was with a student from France who needed to pass an English exam in order to start his new job.
-He started off quite shy and didn’t say much and then after three weeks of individual tuition he had improved a great deal and really come out of his shell.
-We’ve since become friends and when I was on the train to France going to a friend’s wedding this summer, he surprised me and my friend by meeting us on the train, speaking to the train manager in French and, I don’t know what he said but he managed to get us upgraded to first class!
+I once worked with a student from France who needed to pass an English exam to start his new job.
+He started off quite shy and didn’t say much, and then after three weeks of individual tuition he had improved a great deal and had really come out of his shell.
+We’ve since become friends and when I was on the train to France going to a friend’s wedding this summer, he surprised my friend and me by meeting us on the train, speaking to the train manager in French and managed to get us upgraded to first class!
 He’s told me that he loved individual tuition because it gave him a chance to visit London with a native speaker and develop the confidence he needed for his job.
-He described it as one of the best times of his life!!!
+He described it as one of the best times of his life!

 What do students say about their experiences of individual tuition?

 They generally say that it goes too fast.
 They say that it’s demanding but very useful because they get to see their mistakes and how they can improve.
-My students tell me that they practise a lot of what they have learnt when they go back to work or when they go on their business trips.
-Another comment I’ve had is that the classes are very friendly and very practical and it feels like a safe place where they can make mistakes and tell me about you know, their difficulties with the language.
-For many people, it’s the first time that a native speaker has given them honest and practical advice on how to improve and really listened and analysed their objectives and language needs.
+Most of our students tell us that they practise a lot of what they have learnt when they go back to work or when they go on their business trips.
+Another comment we’ve had is that the classes are very friendly and very practical and it feels like a safe place where they can make mistakes.
+For many people, it’s the first time that an expert Englishspeaker has given them honest and practical advice on how to improve and really listened and analysed their objectives and language needs.

 What are your top tips for learning English?

-I always say to my students: study hard and practise practise practise!
-There is no magic wand or magic formula, it really is about focus and dedication and hard work and you know, we’re lucky living in the age of the internet because there are so many good resources online for learning English and for practising but I always say that as well as learning online, you always need a real person who you can practise fluency with, somebody who will correct you if you make a mistake.
-Listening to the corrections, comments or advice your trainer gives you and really taking this on board and trying to work on it, I think is also really important.
+The main advice we can give to all our students is practise, practise, practise!
+There is no magic wand or magic formula, it really is about focus and dedication and hard work.
+There are many good resources online for learning English and for practising, but you always need a real person who you can practise fluency with, somebody who will correct you if you make a mistake.
+Listening to the advice your trainer gives you and really taking this on board is also very important.
 Patience is another big one.
-A lot of people lack patience, they want to learn and they want to learn now!
-But learning takes time and you need to remain focused for a relatively long period of time if you want to improve, but everyone can improve if they put the work in.
+A lot of people lack patience, they want to learn, and they want to learn now!
+Learning takes time and you need to remain focused for a relatively long period of time if you want to improve, but everyone can improve if they put the work in.

 Why study at The London School of English?